Paul F. Bradshaw: Early life and education

 Bradshaw was born on 9 August 1945 in Preston, Lancashire, England.
 He studied theology at Clare College, Cambridge.
 He achieved first-class honours in Part I of the Tripos, and upper second-class honours in Part II.
 He graduated from the University of Cambridge with a Bachelor of Arts (BA) degree in 1966; as per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1970.
 From 1966 to 1967, he taught at Wandsworth School in London; the school closed in 1989.

 In 1967, Bradshaw entered Westcott House, Cambridge, an Anglican theological college in the Liberal Anglo-Catholic tradition.
 While training for ordination at Westcott House, he also undertook postgraduate research at King's College London.
 He completed his Doctor of Philosophy (PhD) degree in 1971.
 His doctoral thesis was titled "The Anglican Ordinal: its history and development from the Reformation to the present day".

 In 1983, Bradshaw was awarded by incorporation a Master of Arts (MA Oxon) degree by the University of Oxford; this was to match his MA status at Cambridge and is not a standalone degree.
 In 1994, he was awarded a Doctor of Divinity (DD) degree by the University of Oxford.
-The DD is Oxford's highest degree and is awarded in recognition of a substantial body of original research.